usnistgov/OSCAL/CONTRIBUTING.md

  * *CSS*, so people who are developing catalogs and profiles using XML tools can use CSS for data entry, which offers a much more usable interface
  * *Documentation* to define the OSCAL component models, capture the operational model of how to use OSCAL, and explain how you can convert existing content (catalogs, profiles, etc.) into OSCAL formats

 Contributions are welcome in any of these areas.
+For information on the project's current needs and priorities, see the project's GitHub issue tracker (discussed below).

 ## Issue reporting and handling